Easy 10-Minute Shrimp Scampi

 I recommend serving it with spaghetti, angel hair, or a similar type of pasta noodle.
 Or of course there’s always the crusty French bread route for maximum butter-soaking potential.
 Parmesan cheese French bread wouldn’t hurt either.

-I highly recommend using fresh, raw large shrimp.
+I highly recommend using fresh, raw large shrimp for this easy shrimp scampi.
 For me, that means 12 to 15-count shrimp, or 12 to 15 per pound.
 Smaller shrimp just don’t have the same flavor for me, and they will also cook much faster.

 As it is, large shrimp like I used really only need a few minutes to cook.
 Before adding the lemon juice and wine, I cook them for two minutes, then another two minutes after adding the liquids.
 Small shrimp can cook uncontrollably fast and then become tough and rubbery which you don’t want.